-Northeastern’s one-on-one Spiritual Advising sessions are available to all members of the student community.
+Northeastern’s one-on-one Spiritual Advising sessions are available to all members of the Northeastern community.
 In one-on-one meeting, Spiritual Advisors (SAs) offer assistance and support for a wide range of spiritual and personal needs.
 All are welcome!

 Fill out the form below to help us determine the right spiritual advisor for you.